jbelo/raft-leader-election/README.md

 1. A new term is started iff some node fails to receive a heartbeat from the leader or a leader fails to be elected;
 2. A node moves to a new term iff it receives a message from another node, necessarily a candidate or a leader, already in that term;
 3. A vote is granted to a node iff the node is in a higher term;

+Note that if there is a log to maintain, then:

 4. Entries are considered committed iff they are acknowledged by a majority (see example bellow about the possibility of two leaders);

-# Examples
+# Example of Pathological Cases

 ## Two leaders In Two Distinct Terms
 ## (But Only One Having a Majority of Followers)

 - Configuration:
   - A seven node cluster
-  - One leader in term n with two follower
+  - One leader in term n with two followers
   - Another leader in term n+k with three followers
   - Only the other leader forms a majority with its followers;
 - How:
   - The one leader was first granted four votes;
   - The other leader was then granted four votes, one of them from followers of the one leader;

-or,
+or simpler,

 - Configuration:
   - A three node cluster